Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 Short- to medium-term development (2025-2027)

 In the coming years, the metaverse will likely establish itself in niche areas.
 The industrial metaverse and gaming will remain the main drivers, while consumer applications will grow more slowly.
-The integration of AI technologies will open up new opportunities and improve the quality of experiences.
+The integration of AI technologies will open up new possibilities and improve the quality of experiences.

-Mark Zuckerberg calls 2025 the "year of truth" for the metaverse.
-Meta plans to invest another €62 billion, demonstrating that the company remains committed to its vision despite the losses.
+Mark Zuckerberg has called 2025 the “year of truth” for the Metaverse.
+Meta plans to invest another 62 billion euros, demonstrating that the company is sticking to its vision despite the losses.

 Long-term scenarios (2028-2035)